 Did you think you could write a paper in one day?
 Did you plan to study for 24 hours straight?
 If that’s not what you usually do, how is it going to work this time?

-It takes some experimenting to find your university student study skills groove and the methods that will work for you.
+It takes some experimenting to find your university student study skills groove and the study techniques that will work for you.
 Just keep trying new things, and abandoning the things that don’t work for you.
 University learning can be more difficult than it was in high school.
 Keep trying new things, and working on your study habits, and you’ll see it pay off in your grades.

 Share your top tips on study skills for university students in the comments below or visit @chooseyouruni_ca on Instagram to share them there!